-- The top of the grading scale is capped at 100 while the bottom is set at 50. - For honors classes, a student earning the grade of A+ through C- will receive an additional .5 on the semester average GPA. - For Advanced Placement (AP) classes, a student earning the grade of A+ through C- will receive an additional 1.0 on the semester average GPA. - A student earning any combination of two F's in one semester automatically fails the course. - A student may receive a grade of "P" if in the teacher's judgment the effort is commensurate with a passing grade. - "I" is an incomplete.
-An "I" must be removed within ten school days or it becomes an "F" unless the administration grants an extension. - "W" is a withdrawal from the course. - "DNA" (Did Not Attempt) is a designation used for students who do not attempt an exam.
+For honors classes, a student earning the grade of A+ through C- will receive an additional .5 on

+For Advanced Placement (AP) classes, a student earning the grade of A+ through C- will receive

+A student earning any combination of two F's in one semester automatically fails the course.

+A student may receive a grade of "P" if in the teacher's judgment the effort is commensurate with

+• "I" is an incomplete.
+An "I" must be removed within ten school days or it becomes an "F" unless

+"DNA" (Did Not Attempt) is a designation used for students who do not attempt an exam.
 The DNA value is zero.
 DNA designation may include by not be limited to: Non-attendance, attendance but not attempted, answers minimal questions, answers are random and indicates student had not read the questions, and final score is extremely low and does not show work if required.
+PAGE 19

-Career Technical Education PROGRAM INFORMATION PLAN NOW FOR YOUR LIFE AFTER HIGH SCHOOL
+Career Technical Education

+PROGRAM INFORMATION PLAN NOW FOR YOUR LIFE AFTER HIGH SCHOOL

 Career Technical Education programs will provide all students with the knowledge, skills, and attitudes essential to meet a lifetime of career challenges in a competitive global society by recognizing and drawing upon the strengths and interests of each student.
 Programs offered respond to the needs of a fast changing global workforce and economy.
 The Career Technical Education programs provide career related experiences, advanced college placement and/or credits, and licensure/certification opportunities.
 Career Technical Education is the place where your career begins.
 The programs stress the importance and need of strong academic knowledge and skills along with the high school to postsecondary transitions.
-Career Technical Education to life using problem-based and inquiry based curriculum.
+Career Technical Education brings education to life using problem-based and inquiry based curriculum.
 The classes provide a seamless pathway for students to easily advance to postsecondary education or the workforce.